-In the case of manufacturing, high value production equipment has been heavily instrumented for some time in a closed, hard-wired network environment.
-Industrial standard sensors, controllers and networks are expensive and upgrade projects in existing facilities are not easy.
-The growth of IoT on the consumer side has driven cost reductions in sensors, controllers, and communications through high volume semiconductor manufacturing.
-However, industrial standard equipment is constrained by a huge installed base of legacy equipment and standards.
+In the case of manufacturing, high-value production equipment has been heavily instrumented for some time in a closed, hard-wired network environment.
+Industrial standard sensors, controllers, and networks are expensive, and upgrade projects in existing facilities are not easy.
+The growth of IoT on the consumer side has driven cost reductions in sensors, controllers, and communications through high-volume semiconductor manufacturing.
+However, industry-standard equipment is constrained by a huge installed base of legacy equipment and standards.
 As costs of industrial standard “smart” sensors with IP communications and embedded controls falls, these solutions will be implemented across the whole range of manufacturing equipment and in new areas that have not seen heavy investment in automation, such as Balance of Plant4 (BoP) equipment and supply chain logistics.
-IoT will benefit manufacturing companies by collecting data from these sensors and communicating that data to factory floor workers, plant managers, software systems and many aspects of the supply chain.
+IoT will benefit manufacturing companies by collecting data from these sensors and communicating that data to factory floor workers, plant managers, software systems, and many aspects of the supply chain.

 “Industry 1.0 was the invention of mechanical help, Industry 2.0 was mass production, pioneered by Henry Ford, Industry 3.0 brought electronics and control systems to the shop floor, and Industry 4.0 is peer-to-peer communication between products, systems and machines.”